1 Bg 11-1972: The Universal Form

 > this form of the universal manifestation was not pleasing;

 > rather, it was fearful.
-Arjuna, who is a constant
+Arjuna, who was a constant

 > companion of Krsna's, must have had transcendental eyes; he